FREE GUIDE: 100 Figures They Didn't Teach You in School

 • The need for a national organization to fight for civil rights

 Founders included W.E.B.
 Du Bois, Ida B. Wells, and white progressives like Mary White Ovington.
 Today, the NAACP remains America's oldest and largest civil rights organization.
+Learn more about the Join the Movement to support ongoing civil rights efforts.

 Did You Know?